fbpx

 How To Set Reading Goals

-Step 1: Define your reading goals or resolution.
+Step 1: Define your goals or resolution

 Simply saying I want to incorporate reading into my life, read more books, or read more intentionally isn’t enough.
 You need to define your reading goals clearly.